osinenkop/regelum-control/docsrc/systems.rst

 ----------------------------------

 - The duration of one episode is set to 80 seconds
-- The sampling rate of the controller is set to 10 Hz
+- The sampling rate of the pipeline is set to 10 Hz
 - Initial state is set to

 .. math::